os2kitos/kitos_frontend/README.md

 `yarn lint` to run the project linter.

 `yarn swagger` to generate the API abstraction using the `swagger.json`.
-OBS: Needs to be run first!

 ## Frameworks and libraries